ppy/osu-wiki/news/2025/2025-07-28-osucatch-world-cup-2025-concludes.md

 ::{#-Story-}::

-[-Story-](https://osu.ppy.sh/users/8172283), captain of team Argentina and now fresh osu!catch Champion, answered a couple of questions regarding he and his team's achievement this year.
+[-Story-](https://osu.ppy.sh/users/8172283), captain of team Argentina and now fresh osu!catch Champion, answered a couple of questions regarding him and his team's achievement this year.

 ---